aws-solutions-library-samples/guidance-for-connecting-automated-inputs-to-contact-centers-on-aws/README.md

   - Reads inference output from S3 for a provided look back period
   - Invokes Bedrock agent with relevant details if any anomalies were identified by ML model

-### 3/ Agent Orchestration
+### 3\) Agent Orchestration

-Bedrock agent can recieve 3 types of requests: 1/ ask to take action when error is emitted by a device, 2/ ask to take action when anomaly is detected, 3/ answer user queries about the error, anolamly or telemetry data
+Bedrock agent can receive 3 types of requests: 1\) ask to take action when error is emitted by a device, 2\) ask to take action when anomaly is detected, 3\) answer user queries about the error, anolamly or telemetry data

 **Components**